ameyakhot/toondb/README.md

 # TOON Database Adapter

-Convert your database queries to TOON (Token-Oriented Object Notation) format for efficient LLM usage.
+Convert your MongoDB queries to TOON (Token-Oriented Object Notation) format for efficient LLM usage.
 Reduce token costs by 30-50% compared to JSON when sending structured data to Large Language Models.

+This library provides a MongoDB adapter to convert query results into TOON format, making it easy to send database data to LLMs with minimal token usage.

 ## Why TOON?